chericito/mobohubb-docs/docs/SCHEDULE/schedule-mobile-shift-details.md

 In the **Activity** section, you’ll find any tasks, scans, or forms related to completing the shift.
 Each activity category might be required for a successful shift completion.

 <Image align="center" width="30% " src="https://files.readme.io/9f587c7201b6899ea3df615a235ee3de08d8e572fdbd6e9a5bba057186bff4dd-8FB7DDB2-0A34-498B-BFFE-7941B288599D.png" />

-> **Note:** Refer to our *“How to view task forms scans associated with the shift”* guide for further instructions on handling these activities.